Bedrock-OSS/bedrock-wiki/docs/commands/block-entities.md

 ## System

-> Note: adding a delay of 100-200 ticks is recommended.
+> Note: Adding a delay of 100-200 ticks is recommended.

 <CodeHeader>mcfunction</CodeHeader>